 - Select and "Edit" the resource.

-- Set "Custom" as the 'Job launching preset' in the Resource advanced options.
+- Set "Remote: IntelMPI" pr “Remote: OpenMPI” as the 'Job launching preset' in the Resource advanced options, depending on the version you wish to use.

 - Enter the MPI and the Lumerical engine path and executable in their corresponding "executable" fields.